-Corporal punishment refers to use of physical pain to punish and change a person’s behavior.
-In this section, we consider discipline involving use of physical contact that does not elevate to the level of corporal punishment.
-Throughout history parents have used corporal punishment with their children, but in the United States there was a “cultural revolution” of sorts that began in the 1960’s.
+Corporal punishment refers to the use of physical pain to punish and change a person’s behavior.
+In this section, we consider discipline involving the use of physical contact that does not elevate to the level of corporal punishment.
+Throughout history, parents have used corporal punishment with their children, but in the United States, there was a “cultural revolution” of sorts that began in the 1960s.
 Specifically, peace, love, rehabilitation, and nurturance were advocated over “punishment.”
 Now, on the surface, that sounds great.
 But there was an unintended consequence because as “experts” across the landscape called for kindness in parenting, there was an implied assumption that physicality in any form was not to be used.
 We lost the ability to make crucial distinctions between:

 - Physical Contact (which is often necessary in parenting to keep our kids safe and to gain compliance in certain situations)